-Such deregulated denominations would allow spiritual renewal to flourish with less hinderance, with healthy competition driving up standards.
-Enthusiasts would be generated, conversions would follow.
-This I think would give the best chance for avoiding extinction and encourage church growth.
+Such deregulated denominations would allow spiritual renewal to flourish with less hindrance, with healthy competition driving up standards.
+Enthusiasts would be generated, and conversions would follow.
+This, I think, would give the best chance for avoiding extinction and encourage church growth.
 It would probably look a bit like the early church.

 References & Notes

 Scott G. (2015).
 Church of England Mistakes Mission for the Management of Decline.
 Archbishop Cranmer Blog, 23/04/15.
 The blog is no longer available.

 The blog refers to: Davies M. (2015).
 Church growth: Bishop Broadbent rounds on the critics of Reform and Renewal.
 Church Times, 21/4/15.

 Adizes, I. (1992).
 Corporate Lifecycles: How and why corporations grow and die and what to do about it.
 NYIF.

 - Arn, W. (1985).
 Five Stages in the Life-Cycle of Churches, Pasadena, CA: American Church Growth.

 - Davies, G. Understanding Parish Growth Stages, Diocese of Sydney.